 Saltford Environment Group

 Between 2012 and 2018 SEG lobbied Government and supported local campaigns to resist Fracking or Coal Bed Methane extraction in this area as shown on this page.
-This page is now an archive of that activity following the Government's announcement in 2019 that fracking will not be allowed to proceed in England.
+The Government announced in 2019 that Fracking will not be allowed to proceed in England.

 Government ends support for fracking

 On 2nd November 2019 the Oil and Gas Authority (OGA) published a report that concludes that it is not possible with current technology to accurately predict the probability of tremors associated with fracking and that separate proposals to change the planning process for fracking sites will no longer be taken forward at this time.